Conduct an employee survey: distribution

 How will you recognize the various surveys returned by different departments?
 The bigger and more international your organization, the greater the need to draw up specific surveys tailored to specific audiences.
 You can distinguish a questionnaire in English from one in German at a glance, but how easily can you tell the difference between one from the marketing department and one from the sales department?

-It is therefore always practical to mark the surveys with a specific code according to surveyed group, for example, per team.
+It is therefore always practical when you conduct a survey to mark the surveys with a specific code according to surveyed group, for example, per team.
 To maintain anonymity, write only the group name on the survey.

 Employee engagement survey